15 Fun Things to Do in Sioux Falls

 1. See the falls at Falls Park

 Visiting Sioux Falls, you obviously have to visit the namesake for the city.
-The falls are located downtown in Falls Park, a 123 acre park that is also home to some of the city’s oldest buildings.
+The falls are located downtown in Falls Park, comprised of over 128 acres that is also home to some of the city’s oldest buildings.
 We saw them on an unseasonably cold day and got to see them partially frozen.
 It was quite a sight.

 2. Go to the all-you-can-eat buffet at Sanaa's